mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 If we were to run this right now, we would get an exception because we never specified the Authentication Scheme.

-Let's gfix it.
+Let's fix it.
 There are a lot of different types of Authentication Schemes we could choose but in a WebAPI it is typical that we protect the application with something like a bearer token or a JWT token.

 Let's go ahead and add JWT bearer to the minimal API.
 We will need to importat the Microsoft.AspNetCore.Authentication.JwtBearer package via NuGet, then add the following code: